PROLOGUE

 “It’s complicated.”

-A week later Stuart, who I’d not seen for a year, took me out to celebrate his birthday.
+A week later, Stuart, whom I’d not seen for a year, took me out to celebrate his birthday.
 He spent the night.
 “So, I’m not sure.”

 “Busy lady!”
 Wendell said, rubbing his stubbled chin.
 “Betcha’ could make a lotta’ money once ya’ stop givin’ it away.”